Skip to content

 Species Name: aloe vera.

-Also known as: A. barbadensis Mill., A. vulgaris Lam.
+Also known as: Aloe barbadensis Mill., A. vulgaris Lam., belongs to the Liliaceae family.

-Aloe Vera is a medicinal herb, and many people use the gel of the plant to apply directly to wounds, burns, and infections of the skin.
+Aloe Vera is a medicinal plant used in traditional Indian medicine, Chinese medicine and in the Western world.
+Many people use the gel of the plant to apply directly to wounds, burns, cold sores, itching, infections of the skin, stomach and digestion issues and more.

 The aloe vera plant is stemless or short stemmed and grows to a height of 80-100 cm, spreading by offsets and root sprouts.
 Its leaves are green to grey-green in color, thick and fleshy with a serrated margin.
 The flowers are produced on a spike that may be up to 90 cm tall.